PHSKC-APDE/reference-data/README.md

 # reference-data

-This respository contains useful reference lists that span multiple other repositories/projects used by Public Health—Seattle & King County.
+This respository contains useful code and reference lists that span multiple other repositories/projects used by Public Health—Seattle & King County.
 See readme files in subfolders for more detailed descriptions of each reference file.

+Nowadays, this primarily contains the code used for creating the address reference table.
+See that subfolder for more information.
+There are also some tables related to claims CCW and CCS information.